My Favorite Easter Picture Books to Read Aloud

 Whether you plan to use An Expectant Easter or not, these books will bring joy and meaning to your Easter season.
 Some are Christ-centered, some are full of bunnies and eggs, and some celebrate various cultures and Easter traditions.
 All of them are filled with lovely words and illustrations.

-My top four Easter picture books
+My favorite Easter picture books

 The Legend of the Easter Robin by Dandi Daley Mackall